 Other benefits of Curation Learning is that learners can learn the latest information and expert knowledge from the real world by conducting search in curating on their topics of interest, create and organize learning contents with ease, and develop skills necessary to curate effectively.
 As learners may discover new ideas from checking other curations of their interests in curating, Curation Learning can enhance social learning as well.

 3. What would be the new role of teachers in the student-centric classroom of the future?

-4. What are the questions about the future of education and education technology that need to be answered by further research?
+4. What are the questions about the future education that need to be answered by further research?